Jade-class aircraft carrier: Conversion

 Following the loss of the battleship Bismarck in May 1941, during which British aircraft carriers proved instrumental, and the near torpedoing of her sister ship Tirpitz by carrier-launched aircraft in March 1942, the Kriegsmarine became convinced of the necessity of acquiring aircraft carriers.
 Work on the purpose-built carrier Graf Zeppelin, which had been halted in April 1940, was resumed in March 1942.
 The Kriegsmarine also decided to convert a number of vessels into auxiliary aircraft carriers.
 Several passenger ships, including Gneisenau, Potsdam, and Europa were selected for conversion, along with the incomplete heavy cruiser Seydlitz.
 Gneisenau and Potsdam had been built in the mid-1930s and operated by Norddeutscher Lloyd on its East Asia Service until the outbreak of war, when they were requisitioned by the Kriegsmarine as troopships.

 The ships were found to have insufficient stability when converted into aircraft carriers.
 This was to have been remedied by the addition of side bulges and fixed ballast.
 The ballast was to have consisted of "concrete armor," a layer of concrete fitted to the sides of the hulls below the waterline.
 Conversion work on Gneisenau, which was to be renamed Jade, never began.
 The project was abandoned on 25 November 1942.
 The design for Potsdam, which was assigned the name Elbe, was reworked to correct the stability problems.
 The bulges and concrete armor were discarded and a second outer skin was substituted.
 Work began on the ship in December 1942; only the ship's passenger fittings were removed by the time work was halted on 2 February 1943.
 This was due to the resignation of Admiral Erich Raeder, the commander in chief of the Kriegsmarine, the previous month.
 Raeder had resigned in protest of Adolf Hitler's order that all surface ships be decommissioned and scrapped in the aftermath of the Battle of the Barents Sea.

 Gneisenau was returned to troopship duties after the project was abandoned, but at 12:02 on 2 May 1943, she was sunk by a mine off Gedser.
 Potsdam was converted into a barracks ship in Gotenhafen, where she spent the remainder of the war.
 Following the German defeat, the ship was seized by the British on 20 June 1946 as a war prize, who commissioned her as a troop transport under the name Empire Fowey.
 She was sold to Pakistan, who operated her under the name Safina-E-Hujjaj until she was broken up for scrap in 1976.

+A third ocean liner of the same class, Scharnhorst, was purchased by the Imperial Japanese Navy and converted into the escort carrier Shin'yō.
+Shin'yō was torpedoed and sunk in the East China Sea by a United States Navy submarine.